Shawn199906/Chat-Room-Protocol1.0/README.md

 # Chat-Room-Protocol1.0
-This is a chat rooom designed in Java to let people chat with each other in a running server.
+This Java-based chat room provides a platform for people to communicate with each other in real-time via a running server.
+The project consists of two groups of files - the server and the client.

-In this project, there are two groups of files called server and client.
-People need to open the server file and run it on a computer to create a current server, then other can use the file called client to connect to the server by type the IP address for the comupter that is running the file server.
-After people enter the chat room, it will show on the screen that someone enter the chat room.
-And people can type things at here.
-The things you typed will be showed to all the people in this room.
+To initiate the chat room, users need to open the server file and run it on their computer to create a live server.
+Other users can then connect to the server using the client file and typing in the server's IP address.
+Upon entering the chat room, users will be greeted with a notification confirming their entry.
+From there, they can easily communicate with other users by typing messages into the chat interface.
+All messages sent by users will be displayed in real-time on the screens of all other users in the chat room.